perwin/db-nr_paper/README.md

 ## Jupyter Notebooks

-There are two Jupyter notebooks:
+There are three Jupyter notebooks:

-   * `figures_for_paper.ipynb` -- Python notebook; generates the figures for
+   * `figures_for_paper.ipynb` -- Python notebook; generates the figures for the paper
-   the paper

    * `fits_for_paper.ipynb` -- Python notebook; computes best-fit parameters, AIC
    values, uncertainties for various fits

+   * `logistic_fits_r.ipynb` -- R notebook; performs logistic fits for DB and NR presence as functions of stellar mass and/or bar size

 ## Python Code